 Because this is much more elegant, of course. ;)

 With a construction like that, "til" would be used rather than "av" in Norwegian.
-However, since "Amerikas forente stater" is a proper name, we still would not accept that variant.
+However, since "Amerikas forente stater" is a proper noun, we still would not accept that variant.